Alliant Techsystems: History

-On 29 April 2014, ATK announced that its board unanimously approved a plan to create two independent, public companies composed of ATK's current businesses and Orbital Sciences Corporation.
+On April 29, 2014, ATK announced that its board unanimously approved a plan to create two independent, public companies composed of ATK's current businesses and Orbital Sciences Corporation.
 ATK spun off its Sporting Group to ATK shareholders on a tax-free basis.
 The spinoff was immediately followed by an all-stock merger of ATK's Aerospace and Defense Groups with Orbital Sciences; Orbital shareholders received ATK common stock as consideration.
 The combined company was named Orbital ATK Inc. On October 28, 2014, ATK announced that it would be seeking approval of issuance of shares to Orbital stockholders on December 9.

 ATK responded to news of the explosion of a rocket built by Orbital in an earnings call.
 ATK stated it would conduct a "thorough evaluation of any potential implications resulting from the incident, including current operating plans, long-term strategies, and the proposed transaction".
 ATK also said that it was taking a careful look at its Castor 30XL motor, which is used in the second stage of Orbital's Antares rocket.
 ATK further noted that the explosion occurred before ignition of the second stage.

-On November 17, 2014 ATK stated that its due-diligence assessment of its merger with Orbital Sciences undertaken in response to the failure of Orbital's Antares rocket found that the transaction remained in the best interest of its shareholders.
-Both firms rescheduled shareholder votes on the merger from December 9, 2014 to January 27, 2015.
+On November 17, 2014, ATK stated that its due-diligence assessment of its merger with Orbital Sciences undertaken in response to the failure of Orbital's Antares rocket found that the transaction remained in the best interest of its shareholders.
+Both firms rescheduled shareholder votes on the merger from December 9, 2014, to January 27, 2015.

 The spinoff of the Sporting Group to create Vista Outdoor and the merger leading to the creation of Orbital ATK were completed on February 9, 2015; both companies began operations as separate entities on February 20, 2015.
 Orbital ATK was bought by Northrop Grumman in June 2018.

-In July 2022, Northrop CEO Kathy Warden was forced to deny reports that the Federal Trade Commission (FTC) would break up the merger.
+In July 2022, Northrop Grumman CEO Kathy Warden denied reports that the Federal Trade Commission (FTC) would break up the merger.